Shyamnaveenraj/Basic-AndroidStudio/README.md

 ## RESULT
-Thus a Simple Android Application develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfully.
+Thus a Simple Android Application create your own content providers to get contacts details using Android Studio is developed and executed successfully.